anoma/nspec/docs/arch/node/types/engine_behaviour.juvix.md

 # Engine behaviour

 Each engine processes only one message at a time.
-The behaviour of an engine is specified by a finite set of _guards_ and an _action function,_ which determine how engine instances react to received messages or timer notifications.
+The behaviour of an engine is specified by a finite set of _guards_ and an _action function,_ which both determine how engine instances react to received messages or timer notifications.

 ## Guards